-The institutions responsible for the implementation of a particular bilateral activity shall report on the incurred expenditures to the Control Division.
+The institutions responsible for the implementation of a particular bilateral activity shall report on the incurred expenditures to the Control Section.
 The latter shall perform verification of reported expenditures, and certify the amounts of eligible expenditures.

-In accordance with the principle of separation of duties and in order to prevent potential conflict of interest, the verification of expenditures related to the Fund for Bilateral Relations shall not be performed by the control unit staff that are part of the PO staff performing PO tasks of verification and certification of expenditures incurred by the projects implemented under the programmes.
+In accordance with the principle of separation of duties, the verification of expenditures related to the Fund for Bilateral Relations shall not be performed by the Control Section staff that are part of the PO staff, is paid from the programmes (programme management cost) and performs PO tasks of verification and certification of expenditures incurred by the projects implemented under the "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" programme and the "Climate change mitigation and adaptation" programme.

-On the basis of the performed verification (administrative and on-the-spot, when necessary) and following the certification of the amounts of eligible expenditures, the Control Division shall issue respective eligible expenditure certificates and send them to the respective institutions implementing bilateral activities, which shall subsequently draw up corresponding claims for reimbursement of funds and send them to the NFP.
+On the basis of the performed verification (administrative and on-the-spot, when necessary) and following the certification of the amounts of eligible expenditures, the Control Section shall issue respective eligible expenditure certificates and send them to the respective institutions implementing bilateral activities, which shall subsequently draw up corresponding claims for reimbursement of funds and send them to the NFP.